 Randl Partners Law Office is aware of its social responsibility.
 For this reason we actively cooperate on projects from various areas of society and try to help where it makes sense.
 We provide free legal advice and related services to non-profit organizations, assisting disabled persons and promoting jobs for those who can’t work regular working hours.
-In addition, we also participate in the education of future generations of lawyers through Moot Court competitions.
 More information about individual projects can be found below.

 Mgr. et Mgr.
 Irena Lišková joined the Lawyers in Schools project